-Figure 6.11.
-Percentage Point Change in AP Exam Scores That Were Three or Higher by Hispanic Males, 2015-16 to 2017-18
+Figure 6.13.
+Percentage of AP Exam Scores That Were Three or Higher by Hispanic Females, 2017-18

 Percentage of AP Exam Scores That Were a Three or Higher by Hispanic Females

 - Figure 6.13: Total number of Hispanic female AP exam scores that were three or higher divided by the total number of Hispanic female AP exam scores. - Figure 6.14: Percentage point difference in Hispanic female AP exam scores that were three or higher between 2015-16 and 2017-18. - Figure 6.15: Upper and lower quartile change in AP exam scores that were three or higher among Hispanic females.